apache/sis-site/content/command-line.md

   + `CRS.findOperation(CoordinateReferenceSystem, CoordinateReferenceSystem, GeographicBoundingBox)`
 * Class in other package (less convenient but give more control):
   + `org.apache.sis.referencing.operation.DefaultCoordinateOperationFactory`

+### Using a specific coordinate operation

+Above conversions and transformations can also be performed by specifying explicitly the coordinate operation to use, instead of letting Apache {{% SIS %}} infers the operation from the source and target {{% CRS %}}.
+For example, for forcing the use of the coordinate operation for Canada, the "`--operation EPSG:1693`" option can be provided instead of the `--sourceCRS` and `--targetCRS` pair of options.
+The coordinate operation and the {{% CRS %}} can also be {{% WKT %}} or {{% GML %}} files,
+in which case they do not need to exist in the EPSG database.

+If the `--operation` option is provided, then the `--sourceCRS` and `--targetCRS` options become optional.
+But if the source and/or target {{% CRS %}} are nevertheless specified together with the operation, then the operation is used in the middle of a chain of operations, and conversions from/to the specified {{% CRS %}} are concatenated before/after the specified operation.

 ## Extracting ISO 19115 Metadata    {#metadata}